Mordecai and Haman Character Bible Study Background and Lessons

 Lessons from his life:

 5. Trust in God because His purposes will stand.
 Just imagine again a chess game.
 Move after move after move and novices can’t tell what is going on or even who is winning.
-Satan says “check” and all the bystanders ooh and ahh and nod in amazement at his brilliant move.
+Satan says “check” and all the bystanders “ooh” and “aah” and nod in amazement at his brilliant move.
 Then in one counter move planned from before the game began, God says, “checkmate”.
 Game over.
 Only at that moment the crowd realizes what has happened and sees exactly why all of those previous moves were made.
-Hopefully you bet on God and not on the other side.
+Hopefully you bet on God and not on the other side!

 From Haman’s life we can learn several things.

-If you set yourself up against God and His people, you will fail.
+1. If you set yourself up against God and His people, you will fail.
 He would have done well to follow the advice Gamaliel gave to the Jews hundreds of years later when he told them not to oppose the disciples or they might find themselves fighting against God.
 It is foolhardy to fight against God.

-Pride goes before the fall.
+2. Pride goes before the fall.
 Haman had a massive ego.
-He delighted in the respect of men.
+He delighted in getting the respect of men.
 He delighted in controlling people.
 He delighted in his riches, in his power, in his position, and in his clever schemes.
 He fancied that he would be the downfall of all the Jews.
 If he had practiced humility, he wouldn’t have found himself hanging from the gallows.

-Here he used Mordecai, Esther, hundreds of horses to deliver the decries, and all the Jews own strength to fight the enemies.
+Here he used Mordecai, Esther, hundreds of horses to deliver the decries, and all the Jews’ own strength to fight the enemies.
 God apparently empowered them and saw fit to use the local governments to support them in their endeavor to seek justice against those who plotted their deaths.
 Also of note, is that it was likely at this time that the Amalekites were finally wiped out according to God’s original command hundreds of years before.
-God had promised to curse those who cursed Abraham’s descendants Gen 12:3.
+God had promised to curse those who cursed Abraham’s descendants (Genesis 12:3.)
 Here is one example of that happening.